For quite a while now we’ve been considering buying a new car.

 The Citroen C4 Grand Picasso has space in abundance.

 I’m six foot tall so I have the seat quite far back when I’m driving.

-My daughter still has plenty of room behind me in the back seat though whereas in the old car her legs were squashed.
+My daughter has plenty of room behind me in the back seat whereas in the old car her legs had little room to move.